-If you live or operate a business in a region prone to hurricanes or tropical storms, taking the time to prepare before a weather event can mean the difference between a short repair process and paying thousands of dollars in damages out-of-pocket.
+If you live in an area prone to hurricanes or tropical storms, being prepared before a weather event can save you thousands of dollars in damage out of pocket.

 - Reinforced roof-to-wall connections